4U6U57/wsl-open/DESIGN.md

 result in unexpected behavior.

-- Some Windows applications will prevent other programs from writing to a file while it is open, which will cause the script to fail.
+- Some Windows applications will prevent other programs from writing to a file while it is open, which will cause the script to fail if using the copying functionality.
 This affects reloading a file (regardless of whether or not it has been edited), as well as attempting to open a different file of with the same name.

 [wsl]: https://msdn.microsoft.com/en-us/commandline/wsl/about